Biden planning to give an update on situation in Afghanistan - NewsBreak

 At the one-week mark since the Taliban completed its takeover of the country, the U.S.-directed airlift from Kabul continued Sunday even as U.S. officials expressed growing concern about the threat from the Islamic State group.
 That worry comes on top of obstacles to that mission from the Taliban, as well as U.S. government bureaucratic problems.

-President Joe Biden met with Secretary of State Antony Blinken, Defense Secretary Lloyd Austin and other members of his national security team to discuss the situation in Afghanistan, the White House said., and planned to provide a public update on Afghanistan later in the day.
+President Joe Biden planned to provide a public update on Afghanistan later Sunday.
+He also was meeting with his national security team.
 Afghanistan will be the chief topic of discussion when Biden and leaders of the Group of Seven industrialized nations meet virtually on Tuesday.

 “The threat is real, it is acute, it is persistent and something we’re focused with every tool in our arsenal," said Biden's national security adviser, Jake Sullivan.